thu-coai/TransferAttack/README.md

 ```

 ### Evaluation
-We provide evaluation script supported by `AISafetyLab`.
+We support evaluation using `AISafetyLab`.
+Run the evaluation script as follows:
 ```shell
 cd evaluation
 python harmbench_eval.py